-EA's holiday-quarter revenue forecast misses estimates
+EA holiday-quarter revenue forecast misses on 'Battlefield V' delay

 (Reuters) - Electronic Arts Inc forecast third-quarter revenue below Wall Street estimates on Tuesday, as the video-game publisher’s delayed launch of its popular “Battlefield V” game hurt the company in an already crowded holiday-season game slate.

+The company’s shares were down 5 percent at $90.25 in after-market trading.

-The company forecast third-quarter adjusted revenue of $1.73 billion, below analysts’ average estimate of $2 billion, according to Refinitiv data.
+EA forecast third-quarter adjusted revenue of $1.73 billion, missing the average analysts’ estimate of $2 billion, according to Refinitiv data.

-EA and other game publishers, including rivals Activision Blizzard Inc and Take Two Interactive Software Inc, have been challenged by the rise of games from the “battle royale” genre such as “Fortnite”.
+The revenue forecast was down 12 percent, compared to the same period last year, when its “Need for Speed Payback” and “The Sims 4” games were launched.

+In late August, EA said it would be delaying the launch of its highly anticipated “Battlefield V” game by nearly a month to Nov.
+20 which led the game publisher to cut its full-year adjusted revenue forecast to $5.20 billion from $5.55 billion.

 Activision and Take-Two have already launched the latest versions of their popular game franchises, such as “Call of Duty: Black Ops 4” and “Red Dead Redemption 2”, making it a competitive holiday season for EA.